Chances are, you want more website traffic. After all, more traffic means more business revenue, right?

 Look for common questions across a few platforms.
 Common questions suggest it’s an “in-demand” topic that your audience cares about.

 Make a list of topics to cover based on your findings.
-Keep a note of the questions themselves, because they might make good keywords later.
+Note the questions themselves, because they might make good keywords later.

 2. Plug Your Target Topics Into a Tool Like Ubersuggest